sumamakhan761/Data-science-interview-questions/Statistics.md

   - Microsoft - What is the definition of the variance?
   - Microsoft , Dell - What is the difference between a box plot and a histogram?
   - Uber - How do you find an anomaly in a distribution?
+  - FINRA - Prove why Pearson's correlation coefficient is between -1 and 1.?
+  - Yelp , Glassdoor - What is the difference between Bayesian vs frequentist statistics?

 </details>